vislab-tecnico-lisboa/vizzy/README.md

 ## Packages Description

 * [vizzy_launch](vizzy_launch): Contains the launch files to interact with Vizzy (both on simulation and real robot usage).
 For most users it is the only package they need to directly use.
-* [vizzy_description](vizzy_description): Contains all the description files of Vizzy's (regarding mechanical, kinematic, visual, etc).
-You can use its launcher called `display` to check the model with the Rviz graphical tool.
+* [vizzy_description](vizzy_description): Contains all of Vizzy's description files (regarding mechanical, kinematic, visual, etc).
+You can use its launcher called `display.launch` to check the model with the Rviz graphical tool.
 * [vizzy_gazebo](vizzy_gazebo): Holds the launch files needed to simulate the robot on the GAZEBO simulator.
 * [vizzy_navigation](vizzy_navigation): Contains the launch files for several packages of the ROS navigation stack.
 * [vizzy_control](vizzy_control): Low-level controllers for Vizzy's simulation.